-Coverage ends on the last day of pay period that includes the date of separation.1 Portability and conversion are available if you act within 31 days.
+Coverage ends on the last day of pay period including the date of separation.1 Portability and conversion are available if you act within 31 days.
 Contact the vendor directly for information.

 Separation for the sole purpose of changing retirement plans is not allowed.

-Contact Payroll for more information about timing of the payout.
+Contact Payroll for more information about the timing of the payout.

 Consolidated Omnibus Budget Reconciliation Act (COBRA) Coverage

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 provides employees the option to continue group medical, dental, and vision insurance coverage, as well as health-care flexible spending accounts, after

 The employee pays both the employee and employer portions of the premiums.

 - A COBRA form will automatically be mailed to you within 14 days of your employment end date.